 The City of Olathe truly values the strong working relationship and open lines of communication with our Congressional delegation.
 We recognize our successful partnership serving Olathe taxpayers and we are committed to their best interest.
+We thank our delegation for the essential support in securing BUILD Grant funding the 119th/I-35 Interchange project.
+It would not have happened without it.

-The city applauds our delegation's understanding of our priorities and efforts to support them.
-Again this year, they are based on fundamental themes.
+The City applauds our delegation's continued understanding of our priorities and efforts to support them.
+Again this year, the priorities are based on fundamental themes.